Jortizuwu/taller1grafos/README.md

 ### Pre-requirements 📋

-To use the project it is necessary to install NODE +v18.9.0
+To use the project it is necessary to install Nodejs +v18.9.0

 ## use